 In the spring of 2019, I graduated from Mount St. Mary's University with a Bachelor of Arts in English, as well as minors in both creative writing and history.
-My life was truly enriched by the people I met, the memories I made, and the knowledge I gained, despite the very newness of it.
-I sought out this new life, far from the inviting simplicity of the one I had known before, from the one where I was comfortable, yet complacent.
+My life was truly enriched by the people I met, the memories I made, and the knowledge I gained during those four years.
+I sought out this new life, 500 miles away from the inviting simplicity of the one I had known before, from the one where I was comfortable, yet complacent.
 This choice has set me on a continuous trajectory where I push myself to be more and to do more.

 While I have known since elementary school that I was destined to be a writer, my passion for the English language and its various forms, features, and functions was reinvigorated and reforged by my experiences as a college student.
 Through this self-sought and phoenixlike restoral, I have instilled within myself a fire that burns with the embers of creativity, which was ignited by the broadening of my horizons and the deepening of my understanding of the inherent power of written language.

 I have come a long way from my lowly beginnings, from my first fascinations with poetry and prose, and I am both eager and excited to utilize my passion to make a difference in the world, one sentence, one word, one letter at a time.